November 10, 2025

 by

 Vendor management for your corporate dining program can feel like herding cats while juggling flaming torches (and you know that’s not an exaggeration).
-Between coordinating multiple restaurant partners, snack vendors, chasing invoices, ensuring food quality, and making sure employees actually enjoy their meals - the administrative chaos spirals pretty fast.
+Between coordinating multiple restaurant partners, snack vendors, chasing invoices, ensuring food quality, and making sure employees actually enjoy their meals, the administrative chaos spirals pretty fast.

 And, not to stress you out more, but your employees do notice everything about their dining experience, whether they say anything to you or not.
 They notice when the same boring menu shows up week after week, or when food arrives cold, and they definitely can tell when the quality doesn't match what they'd get by going to the restaurant directly.